wp-plugins/ik-facebook/readme.txt

 5. This is the Facebook Feed Widget and the Facebook Like Button Widget of the IK Facebook Plugin.
 The options on this widget allow you to override the settings you have selected on your Settings panel.

 == Changelog ==

+= 2.12.1 =
+* Update: lowers cache time on feeds to 15 mins
+* Bugfix: handle caching of multiple feeds properly
+* Bugfix: address issue with incorrect truncating of item message
+* Bugfix: address character encoding with non-US character sets in Comments.
+* Compatible with WP 4.2

 = 2.12 =
 * Update: adds caching to ik_fb_feed shortcode to improve load times